domvwt/msc-thesis/thesis/thesis.md

 ## Initial Data Preparation

 The Open Ownership data file consists of over 20 million records stored as nested JSON objects.
 This includes data for businesses and relevant persons registered outside of the UK.
-The Apache Spark framework [@ApacheSparkUnified2022] is used for bulk data preparation due to its parallel and out-of-core processing capabilties, as well as its support for nested data structures.
+The Apache Spark framework [@ApacheSparkUnified2022] is used for bulk data preparation due to its parallel and out-of-core processing capabilities, as well as its support for nested data structures.

 As the scope of this study covers only UK registered companies and their shareholders, records for entities that do not have a shareholding interest in a UK company are discarded.
 Non-UK companies that are registered as a shareholder of a UK company are also discarded, as we are unable to obtain information for these entities via Companies House.
 Computational resource constraints also prevent handling of a larger dataset.
 To further limit dataset size, and in the interests of only considering accurate and up to date information, we also filter out companies that are listed as dissolved.